 The laboratory analyzes the sample with urinary methylmalonic acid (uMMA) by gas chromatography - mass spectrometry (GC-MS) using the selected ion monitoring mode with deuterated MMA as an internal standard.
-The normal value is less that 3.8 micrograms of MMA per milligram creatinine.
+The normal value is less than 3.8 micrograms of MMA per milligram creatinine.

 - It is important to note that the use MMA testing may not be suitable for periodic monitoring purposes because it is subject to variation and results may not reliably trend up or down in response to B12 treatment.

 - SPECIAL NOTICE This is a pre-paid test, if you lose any portion of this test we are unable to replace it.